quyctd/blog/posts/css-terminology.md

 }
 ```

 This code is just a simple CSS code.
-Everyone comfortable with it.
+Everyone is comfortable with it.
-But there is some thing that me and you may don't know.
+But there is something that you and I may don't know.
-Let's start by play some questions.
+Let's start by playing some questions.

 ## What is property in this code?